peterdhansen/dnd-age-of-dragons/Chapter 2-3.md

 # Points of Interest
 ## Items
-- magic disk of concentric rings - Osym
+- magic disk of concentric rings - Osim
 - Egg from Outpost cabin - For storing glyphs
 - Scarlet shard of quartz from Dragon Outpost  [[Crystal shards]]
 - Clawntlets